Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/local_prototype/local_strands_insurance_agent/README.md

 ## Overview

 This project demonstrates how to use Strands Agents with an MCP (Model Context Protocol) server to create an interactive insurance assistant.
-The agent leverages Claude 3.7 Sonnet via AWS Bedrock and connects to local insurance API tools exposed through an MCP server.
+The agent leverages Claude 3.7 Sonnet via Amazon Bedrock and connects to local insurance API tools exposed through an MCP server.

 ## Prerequisites